n0dex/cppjsonlib/README.md

 var = json_variant::null;
 // NOTE: to initalize a json_variant with null you
 // have to use json_variant::null, using for expample
-// nullptr will NOT WORK.
+// nullptr will not work

 // will print "0"
 std::cout << var.is_invalid_json() << std::endl;